Consent banner – solutions to common problems and FAQ

 No. There are no limits.

 Yes, unless you set it up differently.
-Follow recommendations in the “GDPR setup helper” to make sure you do everything right.
+Follow recommendations in the “GDPR setup helper” and / or seek legal advice.

 Yes you can.
 We tested it in WPML and Polylang and they work fine.
 It is very likely that other translation plugins will work with it too, but we have not tested them.